Stamp album: History

 One of the first albums was the Stanley Gibbons “V.R.” published in the early 1870s.
 This was followed by the “Improved”, and then the illustrated “Imperial” albums.
-Present-day makers include Safe, Lighthouse (Leuchturm), Lindner, Palo, Scott, and White Ace.
+Present-day makers include Safe, Lighthouse (Leuchtturm), Lindner, Palo, Scott, and White Ace.
 Once collectors have started using a particular brand, they have a strong incentive to stay with it, and the manufacturers offer annual updates for the stamps issued during the previous year.

 In the earliest albums, stamps were adhered to the pages, using either their own gum (as if put on an envelope) or glue.
 Stamp hinges were introduced soon after, allowing stamps to be removed without major damage to either the stamp or the album page.
 In the second half of the 20th century, stamp mounts were introduced.
 Mounts typically hold the stamp between two layers of plastic, with the front layer transparent, and are attached to an album page, allowing the stamp to be displayed without an adhesive touching the stamp.
 When properly used, mounts allow the stamp to be removed from the album in the same condition in which it was inserted.
 An album in which the mounts are affixed at the factory, either as mounts for individual stamps or as larger strips, is called "hingeless".